Imdvlpr99/dailybuddy-api/README.md

    $ composer require imdvlpr/dailybuddy-api
   ```

-## Usage

-Ensure the API is up and running before using.
-You can use tools like Postman to interact with the API.

 ## Endpoints

 The API endpoints are defined in the api folder.
 Below are the main endpoint :